 Energy bills

-• Recent energy bills, which show your current energy usage and costs.
+• Recent energy bills that show your current energy usage and costs

 Proof of ownership or tenancy

-• Tenants: Your rental agreement, and a landlord’s letter permitting the energy-saving improvements.
+• Tenants: Your rental agreement and a letter from your landlord that gives permission for the energy-saving improvements

 Property information